-'A generation which ignores history has no past and no future' - Robert Henlein
+'A generation which ignores history has no past and no future' - Robert Heinlein

 History is a very popular subject at St Mary’s.
 Our rigorous approach produces excellent examination results.
 This dynamic department aims to make History inspiring, challenging and meaningful.
 We stretch high fliers while enthusing and encouraging all our students.
-We aim to widen the experience of classroom teaching through visits to World Heritage sites on our doorstep such as Avebury, and teaching about local heroes such as I.K.Brunel.
+We encourage girls applying to read History to complete an Extended Project Qualification in Sixth Form.
+We aim to widen the experience of classroom teaching through visits to historical sites such as the UIV trip to the Battlefields of World War One and MIV trip to The Black Country Living Museum as well as teaching about local heroes such as I.K.Brunel.
+Further afield, the History Department has participated in a trip to China with the Modern Foreign Languages Department in 2016 and we are looking forward to a trip to Russia in February 2017 for GCSE and A Level students.
 We use active approaches such as drama, role play and we are leading the incorporation of IT as part of our delivery of this subject.

 The Fourth Form

 In the Fourth Form we cover a variety of topics and periods to ensure the girls have a good understanding of British and International History before they choose their GCSE options in UIV.

 In LIV we study the Medieval period, from 1066 to 1400.
 In these lessons the girls learn about change and continuity, chronology and significance in a very exciting period, through topics including the Battle of Hastings and the role of Kings such as Henry II and John.
 The girls also learn about the impact of social History, such as the role of the church in people’s lives, the impact of the Black Death and the Peasants’ Revolt.